gabrielmellace1/NFTGameCredit/README.md

 This repository houses two primary projects:

-1. **NFTCredit Smart Contract**: A unique Ethereum smart contract designed to facilitate the minting of NFTs in exchange for USDC payments.
+1. **NFTCredit Smart Contract**: A unique Ethereum smart contract designed to facilitate the minting of NFTs in exchange for credit card payments.
 2. **Subgraph**: A subgraph project to track and index events emitted by the NFTCredit smart contract, making it easier to query and retrieve data about transactions.

 ## NFTCredit Smart Contract

 ### Purpose:

-The primary objective of the `NFTCredit` smart contract is to allow users to acquire NFTs by paying a specific amount in USDC.
+The primary objective of the `NFTCredit` smart contract is to allow users to acquire NFTs & off-chain game credits by paying with credit card.
 These NFTs represent a certain "credit" value, which can be used off-chain, for example, in a game or a platform.
 The smart contract ensures that:

-- Users can mint NFTs by paying in USDC.
+- Users can mint NFTs by paying with credit card.
 - The contract owner can mint special NFTs intended for secondary market sales.
 - NFT transfers are restricted to prevent users from misleading others about the off-chain credit value associated with the NFT.

 ### Primary vs. Secondary Sales:

-- **Primary Sales**: When a user directly interacts with the smart contract to mint an NFT in exchange for USDC.
+- **Primary Sales**: When a user directly interacts with the smart contract to mint an NFT using its credit card.
 This is the direct minting process.

 - **Secondary Sales**: These are sales that occur on marketplaces like OpenSea.
 The contract owner can mint special NFTs and list them on these marketplaces.
-When another user purchases one of these NFTs, they can transfer it once before it becomes non-transferable.
+When another user purchases one of these NFTs, it becomes non-transferable.
 This mechanism ensures that the NFT's off-chain credit value is honored and prevents misleading secondary sales.

 ### Security: